MSS Medical Education Committee (EdCom)

 Frequency of meetings: 4X / year

-BSCTKT Senior Rep
+Junior BSCTKT Rep

-BSCTKT Junior Rep
+Senior BSCTKT Rep

-BSCTKT Outaouais Rep
+Outaouais BSCTKT Rep

 The SAPHHA committee, chaired by Dr. Anne Andermann, is responsible to advise the MDCM Program Committee on matters related to content and integration of the Social Accountability, Primary Health & Health Advocacy curricular theme within the MDCM Program.
 This committee has oversight of the Molecules to Global Health course (Block A), the CHAP course, and longitudinal teaching of this theme across the curriculum.